- Teacher Certification Map

 Click to learn more about getting your MAT online with our partner USC Rossier School of Education.

-While the involvement in an education program may seem financially daunting, a number of financial resources specifically for teachers exist around the country.
-For more information on this, visit our page on scholarships for teachers.
-For more scholarships for teachers exclusive to the State of Vermont, visit our Vermont Teacher Scholarships page.
+While the involvement in an education program may seem financially daunting, a number of financial resources exist specifically for teachers.
+For more information, visit the Certification Map web page on scholarships for teachers.
+For scholarships exclusive to teachers in Vermont, visit the Certification Map Vermont Teacher Scholarships page.

 |Qualifying Score||Required Test(s)||Certification|